iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 Description

-The MQTT-Token (TBA6) Attribute allows a RADIUS server signal a token for use by an MQTT client in an MQTT CONNECT packet {{MQTT}}.
+The MQTT-Token (TBA6) Attribute allows a RADIUS server to signal a token for use by an MQTT client in an MQTT CONNECT packet {{MQTT}}.
 The token can be used by an MQTT Broker to associate an MQTT Connection from an MQTT Client with a Network Access Server.